mko-x/docker-clamav/README.md

 > container starts, e.g:
 >
 > `docker run -p 3310:3310 -v clamdb:/var/lib/clamav ukti/docker-clamav:latest`

+However...

+> Persistent volumes are unavailable in our PaaS infra so we seed the docker image
+> with recent CVD files, this is achieved in `debian/buster` and `debian/stretch`
+> contexts by getting initial files from an S3 mirror.

 ### Wait for clamd readiness
 Additionally, after `clamd` background invocation the script waits up to 60